Ruth Bader Ginsburg: Decision not to retire under Obama

 When John Paul Stevens retired in 2010, Ginsburg became the oldest justice on the court at age 77.
 Despite rumors that she would retire because of advancing age, poor health, and the death of her husband, she denied she was planning to step down.
 In an interview in August 2010, Ginsburg said her work on the Court was helping her cope with the death of her husband.
 She also expressed a wish to emulate Justice Louis Brandeis's service of nearly 23 years, which she achieved in April 2016.

 Several times during the presidency of Barack Obama, progressive attorneys and activists called for Ginsburg to retire so that Obama could appoint a like-minded successor, particularly while the Democratic Party held control of the U.S. Senate.
 Ginsburg reaffirmed her wish to remain a justice as long as she was mentally sharp enough to perform her duties.
-In 2013, Obama invited her to the White House when it seemed likely that Democrats would lose control of the Senate, but she again refused to step down.
+In 2013, Obama met with her in the White House to point out that Democrats might soon lose control of the Senate and nudge her toward stepping down, but she again refused.
 She opined that Republicans would use the judicial filibuster to prevent Obama from appointing a jurist like herself.
 She stated that she had a new model to emulate in her former colleague, Justice John Paul Stevens, who retired at the age of 90 after nearly 35 years on the bench.

-Some believed that, in the lead-up to the 2016 U.S. presidential election, Ginsburg was waiting for candidate Hillary Clinton to beat candidate Donald Trump before retiring, because Clinton would nominate a more liberal successor for her than Obama would, or so that her successor could be nominated by the first female president.
-After Trump's victory in 2016 and the election of a Republican Senate, she would have had to wait until 2021 for a Democrat to be president, but died in office in September 2020 at age 87.
+Lawyer and author Linda Hirshman believed that, in the lead-up to the 2016 U.S. presidential election, Ginsburg was waiting for candidate Hillary Clinton to beat candidate Donald Trump before retiring, as Ginsburg's successor could be nominated by the first female president and Ginsburg also believed that Clinton would nominate a more liberal successor than Obama would.
+Hirshman even suggested that Ginsburg would have wanted to remain on the court long enough so that Justice Antonin Scalia would be replaced by a liberal; with five liberal justices then Ginsburg would have been the senior liberal in the majority and able to assign all the liberal decisions.
+After Trump's victory in 2016 and the election of a Republican Senate, she would have had to wait until at least 2021 for a Democrat to be president, but died in office in September 2020 at age 87.
+In 35 days, Trump and the Republican-controlled Senate led by Mitch McConnell managed to nominate and confirm the conservative Amy Coney Barrett as Ginsburg's successor, right before the 2020 U.S. presidential election in which Trump was defeated by Democratic nominee Joe Biden.